jmartinesp/SayCheese/README.md

 #Do you have a binary?

 But of course!
-You can download the last version from [here](http://arasthel.com/files/SayCheese.app.zip).
+You can download the latest version from [here](http://arasthel.com/files/SayCheese.app.zip).

 #How does it work?